jtrussell/buttle/README.md

 ## changelog

+- v0.2.0 Try strarting the server on a different port if we fail the first (N) time(s)
 - v0.0.10 Allow for arbitrary php binaries
 - v0.0.7 Add "index" detection
 - v0.0.6 Read .buttlerc for options if it exists